grdddj/done-for-today/plan.md

 # Tomorrow

-Trezor-user-env:
-- allow for frontend-button update of all latest emulators
-- GithubActions emulators downloading --- but missing for ARM
-- running multiple emulators at once

 Manufacturing tests:
-- save all logs/statistics to Toradex SSD, not on flash
 - review what we log
 - log structured JSON, not strings
 - shutting down the Toradex by a button